CtrlK

 Distinctiveness Conflict Risk

-The description is so vague that it provides no distinguishing characteristics.
-'Agent skill for swarm' could mean almost anything and offers no clear niche or distinct triggers.
+The description is so vague that it provides no clear niche.
+'Agent skill for swarm' could mean anything and provides no distinguishing characteristics to differentiate it from other skills.

 1 / 3